Period and index, symbol lengths, and generic splittings in Galois cohomology: Cohomology at , Pfister numbers and index bounds

 It seems extremely unlikely that the bounds obtained above on the effective index are the optimal ones.
 Rather, it seems more reasonable to expect the more optimistic conjecture, which came out of discussions at the AIM conference ``Deformation theory, patching, quadratic forms, and the Brauer group'': \begin{conj} Suppose $\alpha \in H^n(F, \mu_\ell^{\otimes n})$, and the Diophantine dimension of $F$ is bounded by $d$.
 Then

-\end{conj} \begin{proof}[circumstantial evidence] The evidence for this conjecture comes from the case $\ell = 2$.
-If we suppose that $F$ is a field as above, then it follows that $u(F) = 2^d$.
-The worst possible case in terms of splitting an arbitrary quadratic form $q \in W(F)$ would therefore be having to split each of the $2^{d-1}$ binary form making it up in successive quadratic extensions, yielding a splitting field of degree $2^{2^{d-1}}$.
+\end{conj} Let us describe briefly some circumstantial evidence for this.
+The main support for this conjecture comes from the case $\ell = 2$.
+If we suppose that $F$ with Diophantine dimension bounded by $d$, then it follows that $u(F) = 2^d$.
+An anisotropic form would then be at most dimension $2^d$, and in this case, it would be Witt equivalent to an orthogonal sum $q \cong b_1 \perp \cdots \perp b_{2^{n-1}}$ for binary forms $b_i$.
+At worst, this could be split by individually splitting each of the binary forms in successive quadratic extensions, yielding a splitting field of degree $2^{2^{d-1}}$.
 On the other hand, another way to split the form would be to split each of its cohomological invariants, starting from $e_1$ all the way to $e_d$.
-If we assume that $2^{n_i}$ is the effective index of the $e_i$ invariant obtained at the $i$'th stage, then we should obtain a splitting field of degree $2^{\sum_{i = 1}^{d}}$.
+If we assume that $2^{n_i}$ is the effective index of the $e_i$ invariant obtained at the $i$'th stage, then we should obtain a splitting field of degree $2^{\sum_{i = 1}^{d}n_i}$.
 Assuming that the $e_i$ invariants are ``independent,'' and ``general,'' we expect then that $2^{n_i}$ should represent the maximal effective index of a class in $H^i(F, \mu_2)$ (implicitly assuming that this bound should stay the same over finite extensions of $F$).
+We therefore expect that if $2^{n_i}$ is the maximal effective index of a class in $H^i(F, \mu_2)$, then $\prod_{i = 1}^d 2^{n_i} = 2^{2^{d-1}}$.
+In other words